Elizabeth Elstob: Life

 After her brother's death in 1715, she was left without a home and plagued by debts he had incurred in financing their expensive publications.
 She tried to start a girls' school in Chelsea, but despite obtaining so many pupils that she had "scarcely time to eat", they only paid a groat (4d.) a week, and the school failed within six months.
 In 1718 she fled London and her creditors, leaving behind her books and a partial manuscript of Ælfric’s Catholic Homilies which she had translated.
 This was never published, and is now preserved at the British Library.
 She entrusted her papers to a friend who went to the West Indies, and the papers were lost.

 Elstob ended up in Evesham in rural Worcestershire.
 She lived there for many years dependent on her friends, running a small dame school under the assumed name of Frances Smith.
 Her whereabouts were apparently unknown to anyone in the scholarly community until 1735.

-In the autumn of 1738 Elstob was introduced to the wealthy Margaret Bentinck, Duchess of Portland, and was made governess to her children, remaining in her service until her death, at Bulstrode Park, Buckinghamshire, on 3 June 1756.
+In the autumn of 1738 Elstob was introduced to the wealthy Margaret Bentinck, Duchess of Portland, and was made governess to her children, remaining in her service until her death, at Bulstrode Park, Buckinghamshire, on 30 May 1756.
 In her last years she lived "surrounded by the congenial elements of dirt and her books".
 She wrote in a letter that "this is not an Age to hope for any encouragement to Learning of any kind".

-She was buried in the churchyard of St Margaret's, Westminster.
+She was buried in the churchyard of St Margaret's, Westminster on 3 June 1756.